+- 1. Open the menu File and click on New.

-- 1. Open the menu File \ Import - Choose Add files and select all the files from ImportCloud-1.asc to ImportCloud-6.asc by pressing the Shift key and click on Open.
+- 2. Open the menu File \ Import

+- 3. Choose Add files and select all the files from ImportCloud-1.asc to ImportCloud-6.asc by pressing the Shift key and click on Open.

-It is also possible to drag and drop the files into the Import window.
+- It is also possible to drag and drop the files into the Import window.

-3. Click Import.
+- 4. Click Import.